jcirne/flickr_api/README.md

 Selecting another stream will discard the current one and start loading the new one

 ### Slider
-To move the slider use the arrow keys, the mouse wheel or drag on of the photo thumbnails
+To move the slider use the the mouse wheel, arrow keys, navigation icons or drag on of the photo thumbnails

 Clicking a thumb will open the photo detail box